tectonic/sso-awardforce-wordpress/readme.md

-# Award Force - WordPress SSO
+# Award Force - WordPress Single Sign-On (SSO)

-This plugin has been developed for Award Force clients that wish to provide single sign-on capabilities to their WordPress site.
+For Award Force clients with a website built with WordPress, this WordPress plugin allows your registered users to automatically log in to Award Force with their WordPress user account.
+An Award Force user account is automatically created for them.

 ## Installation

-- Download the [latest release](https://github.com/tectonic/sso-awardforce/releases) from this repository.
+- Download the [latest release](https://github.com/tectonic/sso-awardforce/releases) of the WordPress plug-in from this repository.
-- Log into your WordPress site's admin area and install the plugin `Plugins > Add new > Upload plugin`
+- Log in to your WordPress site's admin area and install the plugin `Plugins > Add new > Upload plugin`
 - Activate it!

 ## Usage

-- Configure the plugin by adding an `API Key` and your `Installation URL` under the `Award Force` menu entry in the admin area.
+- Configure the plugin by adding an `API Key` and your `Award Force URL` under the `Award Force` menu entry in the admin area.
 - Add a link in your theme to the following URL: `/awardforce/sso`.
-Make sure this link is only visible to authenticated users.
+Make sure this link is only visible to authenticated users, e.g.:

 ```
 <?php